All Products

 ParameterTypeRequiredDefault valueExampleDescription

-TypestringYes/processor_dropThe type of the plug-in.
-The value is fixed to processor_drop.
+TypestringYes/processor_dropThe plug-in type.
+Set the value to processor_drop.

 Rename fields